img ><

 Dragon Jump is a 2D one-button precision platformer, inspired by games like Super Meat Boy and Geometry Dash.
 But this isn’t just a game—it’s an educational playground where you can learn how to build an AI from scratch.

-Download Dragon Jump for Free on Steam
+Download Dragon Jump for Free on Steam OR Itch.io

 In this blog post, I'll show you how to connect a basic AI "brain" that takes random actions to the game, and begin to explore how the AI looks at the game world.
 Later on, we'll move from simple techniques like if-else logic and decision trees to more advanced approaches like genetic algorithms, neural networks, and reinforcement learning.